 How to Make Beurre Fondue

-If it the mixture breaks (and starts looking oily rather than smooth), try adding a little more water and whisking vigorously.
+If the mixture breaks (and starts looking oily rather than smooth), try adding a little more water and whisking vigorously.
 There is a chance that this will allow you to rebuild the emulsion without having to start over.
+Keep the finished beurre fondue warm until ready to use.